In PayHero, your employees can be set as Team Managers, giving them the ability to manage their team's time, leave requests, and expense requests.

 In order to manage their team members, they'll also need to have login access to PayHero.
-Ensure you've navigated to their employee record (via Manage > Employees), and invited them to use PayHero as seen here: Inviting Employees to use PayHero
+Ensure you've navigated to their employee record (via People > Employees), and invited them to use PayHero as seen here: Inviting Employees to use PayHero

 Managers who have Accepted their PayHero Invite will begin receiving request notifications and can log in to manage their employees - learn more below.

 Managers who've been set up, invited, and accepted their PayHero invite (see above) will be able to manage timesheets, leave requests, and expense requests for their team members.